 The Collateral Source Rule

-An experienced car accident attorney can help determine your lost income accurately and negotiate for fair compensation.
+Our experienced car accident attorney in Maryland can help determine your lost income accurately and negotiate for fair compensation.
 Please contact us online, start a chat, or call us at 301-790-3600 to schedule a free consultation.
 You pay no attorney fees unless we win your case.